hughhan1/Map-It/README.md

 Map It! is a web application that allows a user to enter any location, and displays a collection of the most popular recent media from Instagram associated with that location.

-Map It! is being built using PHP and the Instagram API.
+Map It! is being built using PHP and the Instagram API on the back end, and CSS and jQuery libraries on the front end.